 In January 1990, I launched the first edition of aquaCORPS because I was hungry for information about a new kind of diving that was emerging from the closet, and no one was talking; there was little information.
 Indeed, deep diving, by which I mean diving beyond 40m/130 ft, and its companion decompression diving-the "D-Words"-were strictly verboten among the recreational diving establishment; few could even spell N-I-T-R-O-X, or trimix, let alone knew what they were.
 In less than two years, the moniker "technical diving," which I coined to distinguish tech from recreational diving stuck, and tech diving along with the needed infrastructure to support it began to take off.
 Meanwhile aquaCORPS: The Journal for Technical Diving," continued to grow in size and readership.
 WIRED magazine described it as, "The Sea Geek's bible; part wish list, part chemistry book, part looking glass."

 Now on the 30th anniversary of its launch, I am excited and proud to bring you the first digital release of the original magazines beginning with aquaCORPS #4, MIX on mixed gas technology.
 The text is completely searchable.
 We recommend that you use Adobe Reader for best results.

-I want to thank my illustrious, forward-thinking sponsors, all of which are pioneers in their own right, for making this possible.
+own right, for making this possible.
 You will find their banners in the inside covers of this originally black & white digital edition.
-In the coming year, I will be progressively releasing all the additional digital back issues of aquaCORPS.
-Stay tuned at www.aquaCORPS.online
+In the coming year, I intend to release additional back issues of aquaCORPS, with the goal of digitizing the entire collection.
+Stay tuned at www.aquaCORPS.online.